-- The provision of Disabled Facility Grants (DFG's) assists residents to live independently in their own homes. - Adaptations reduce non elective admissions to hospital and improve the quality of life for persons with disabilities and their carers. - The DFG service is improving the housing stock in Fylde by increasing the number of adapted properties suitable for a range of needs. - To ensure that Fylde properties remain below the England and North West averages for fuel poverty. - Our Affordable Warmth Grant working in relation with Lancashire County Council and projects undertaken in connection with the Lancashire Energy Officers Group aim to reduce the number of households living in fuel poverty.
+- The provision of Disabled Facility Grants (DFG's) assists residents to live independently in their own homes. - Adaptations reduce non elective admissions to hospital and improve the quality of life for persons with disabilities and their carer's. - The DFG service is improving the housing stock in Fylde by increasing the number of adapted properties suitable for a range of needs. - To ensure that Fylde properties remain below the England and North West averages for fuel poverty.